How to say no to emotionally draining people

 So, it's time to become discerning.

-Cut the crap from your life (you won't miss it) and make room for new, beautiful people and adventures that reflect more aptly the depth of the woman that you are.
+Cut the crap from your life (you won't miss it).
+Make room for new, beautiful people and adventures that reflect more aptly the quality of woman that you are.

-As I've previously discussed, our emotional / magnetic power rests on our commitment to contain energy within our body (read my post on mystery for more).
-Boundaries, which is what saying "No" asserts, protect you from anything that steals your joy.
+As I've previously discussed on this blog, our emotional / magnetic power is based on holding our energy within our body (read my post on mystery for more).
+That means not draining yourself on conversations, tasks and ideas that lower this potent life-force!
+Boundaries, which is what saying "No" means, are designed to protect you from anything that steals your joy.

-Many things can do that - people who talk endlessly about themselves, shocking news, chronic complainers, losing your day to the computer screen, processed, plastic food...
+Many things can do that - people who talk endlessly about themselves, exposure to ongoing negativity on the news, chronic dumpers, criticisers and complainers, losing your day to doing tasks you resent, etc.

-To preserve your power, it's imperative to have awareness of the effect these things have on you and distance yourself from them at earliest convenience.
-This is not bitchy - it's self-care.
+To preserve your emotional power, it is therefore imperative to have awareness of what your drainers are, how they affect you and distance or minimise yourself from these people / obligations at earliest convenience.

-If there's no escaping the draining scenario (uncle Glenn at a wedding, a difficult client), nothing beats igniting your aura with a sphere of radiant light to keep your energy pure, powerful and clean whilst deflecting any negativity back to the sender as unconditional love.
+If there's no escaping the draining scenario (uncle Glenn has cornered you at a wedding, a difficult client is ranting down the phone), then it's time to get out the energy shield.
+Cocoon your auric field with a sphere of light (pick any colour!) to keep your energy pure, powerful and clean whilst deflecting any negativity back to the sender as unconditional love.